zefferno/bitcoin-tracker/README.md

 # Introduction
-Bitcoin tracker is a quickly written PoC for a tiny microservice used to track Bitcoin currency rates.
+Bitcoin tracker is a PoC for a tiny microservice used to track Bitcoin currency rates.

 Written using Python, Flask and SQLite.
 Running under Waitress WSGI Server.